ADVERTISEMENT

 We had the Ramones, Blondie, Sex Pistols, The Clash and more.
 In December 1976, the English fanzine Sideburns published a now-famous illustration of three chords, captioned “This is a chord, this is another, this is a third.
 Now form a band.”

 The 3-minute single had remained the standard during the 1960s when the availability of microgroove recording and improved mastering techniques enabled recording artists to increase the duration of their recordings.
-In 1968 songwriter Jimmy Webb shattered the standard three-minute format with “MacArthur Park” which exceeds seven minutes length.
+In 1968 songwriter Jimmy Webb shattered the standard three-minute format with “MacArthur Park” which exceeds seven minutes in length.
+Then everyone was at it, even The Beatles let us down when they released “Hey Jude” as a single – at seven minutes 20 seconds!

-The golden age of the single was on 45’s in the 1950s and early 1960s in the early years of rock music.
+The golden age of the single was 45’s in the 1950s and early 1960s in the early years of rock music.
 Starting in the mid-sixties, albums became a greater focus and more important as artists created albums of uniformly high quality and coherent themes, a trend which reached its apex in the development of the concept album.
-Seven-inch sales peaked in the UK in 1979, when a staggering 89 million of them were sold.
+Seven-inch sales peaked in the UK in 1979 when a staggering 89 million of them were sold.

 Bring back the three-minute hero!

-3 Comments
+2 Comments

-3 Comments
+2 Comments

 1. Tim